-Your overall grade is made up from tests and projects.
-You must maintain an overall grade of 80% at each evaluation period and in order to graduate from a program.
-The Recording Conservatory requires 85% of the questions must be answered correctly to receive a passing grade.
-For a failing grade, the students will schedule time the following week for another attempt.
+Overall student grades are comprised of homework, tests, and projects.
+You must maintain an overall grade of 85% at each evaluation period and in order to graduate from a program.
+The Recording Conservatory requires 85% of the questions to be answered correctly to receive a passing grade.
+For any failing grade, students can attempt a retake to achieve a passing grade of 85% or higher.
+The student must schedule the retake with their instructor at an agreed upon time (generally the week following the prior attempt).